mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 This capability is particularly valuable for audits, compliance reporting, customer acceptance testing, and release sign-off documentation.

 ### Scope
-All Test plans exports are done in the scope of a test plan and can provide traceability between planed and exactuted test effort, test case to requirement tracebility and evidence of what has been tested.
-If your looking for requirement centric Evidance or tracebility, those needs can be meet by Work Item Query Exports.
+All Test plans exports are done in the scope of a test plan and can provide traceability between planed and executed test effort, test case to requirement traceability and evidence of what has been tested.
+If your looking for requirement centric Evidence or traceability, those needs can be meet by Work Item Query Exports.
+For example:

-For example
-**Requirement Specification**
+* **Requirement Specification**
-Export deep details about the requirements, the test cases and outcome from potantial multiple test plans.
+Export deep details about the requirements, the test cases and outcome from potential multiple test plans.

-**Tracebility Report***
+* **Traceability Report**
-Exports a tracebility grid suitable for Requirement to Test case tracebility, with outcome from potential mutiple test plans.
+Exports a traceability grid suitable for Requirement to Test case traceability, with outcome from potential multiple test plans.